ftlabs/overview/README.md

 ```
 CAPI_KEY= # you can request this via the FT developer portal
 LANTERN_API_KEY= # you can request this via slack.
-TOKEN= # for authorised access without S3O or IP range.
+TOKEN= # for authorised access without OKTA or IP range.
 This can be set to a noddy value for development.
 PORT= # Set port to 3001 to allow correct OKTA authentication
 LIST_IDS= # JSON object of list ids for the content list db (found in LastPass)
 IMAGE_SERVICE_URL= # Image service URL